danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

     {% img src: /assets/images/blog/2015-07-backpacking/20150613-DSC_7210.jpg, alt: Tent and further personal items for broad falls trip %}
   </div>

-  {% figcaption %}Eqipment taken for the recent [Broad Falls](/adventures-photography/2015/06/broad-falls/ "Wild camping at Broad Falls, Dartmoor") backpacking trip.
+  {% figcaption %}Equipment taken for the recent [Broad Falls](/adventures-photography/2015/06/broad-falls/ "Wild camping at Broad Falls, Dartmoor") backpacking trip.
 Not pictured is the photography equipment, which I will cover in a future post. {% endfigcaption %}
 {% endfigure %}

 ## Summary

 Buying the initial kit may be expensive, but there is a fair chance you've already got a lot of what you need at home, especially if you've been doing day walks or camping casually for a while.
 If you already have gear, re-use it; there is little point in spending money on new gear unless you know you'll enjoy using it regularly.
 It is worth considering if your tent will keep your dry and sheltered above all else, this is the last place I would ever choose to cut corners.

-With sensible gear choices you're pack should be manageable and you should be able to stay warm and dry throughout the trip - this is essential to enjoying it.
+With sensible gear choices your pack should be manageable and you should be able to stay warm and dry throughout the trip - this is essential to enjoying it.
 Now, once you have your kit, drop your sleeping bag and spare clothes into a couple of dry bags, throw it all in your rucksack, and get out there.

 Remember to be responsible when you're camping.
 Only go where it is legal to do so, and leave it exactly as you found it.
 That means no fires (unless permitted by the land-owner), and taking all your rubbish away with you.

 Lookout for more ideas on routes, gear choices, planning trips in future.
-If you need some trip ideas in the mean time checkout my recent [Broad Falls][blog_broad_falls] and [Fur Tor][blog_fur_tor], and [Teignhead Farm][blog_teignhead_farm] wild camps on Dartmoor.
+If you need some trip ideas in the mean time check out my recent [Broad Falls][blog_broad_falls] and [Fur Tor][blog_fur_tor], and [Teignhead Farm][blog_teignhead_farm] wild camps on Dartmoor.

 [tent_terra_nova_laser]: http://amzn.to/1CMWLlY "Buy a Terra Nova Laser lightweight tent on Amazon"